jaredclin/music-tool/README.md

 given a string, create a sequence of notes using the distance between characters

-%7 to prevent notes from jumping from octave to octave
+%7 to prevent notes from jumping across multiple octaves

 note[0] = start note